christophergandrud/Rep-Res-ExampleProject1/README.md

 ### Data Gathering

-Use the following code to reproduce the data gathering using R:
+Use the following R code to reproduce the data gathering:

 ```r